peripheryapp/periphery/README.md

 Any class that inherits `XCTestCase` is automatically retained along with its test methods.
 However, when a class inherits `XCTestCase` indirectly via another class, e.g `UnitTestCase`, and that class resides in a target that isn't scanned by Periphery, you need to use the `--external-test-case-classes UnitTestCase` option to instruct Periphery to treat `UnitTestCase` as an `XCTestCase` subclass.

+### Interface Builder

+If your project contains Interface Builder files (such as storyboards and XIBs), Periphery will take these into account when identifying unused declarations.
+However, Periphery currently only identifies unused classes.
+This limitation exists because Periphery does not yet parse Interface Builder files (see [Issue #212 on GitHub](https://github.com/peripheryapp/periphery/issues/212)).
+Due to Periphery's design principle of avoiding false positives, it is assumed that if a class is referenced in an Interface Builder file, all of its `IBOutlets` and `IBActions` are used, even if they might not be in reality.
+This approach will be revised to accurately identify unused `IBActions` and `IBOutlets` once Periphery gains the capability to parse Interface Builder files.

 ## Comment Commands

 For whatever reason, you may want to keep some unused code.
 Source code comment commands can be used to ignore specific declarations, and exclude them from the results.